ndrpnt/sops-generic-keyservice/README.md

       --address string        listen address (for tcp) or socket path (for unix) (defaults to a random port on localhost for tcp, or a temporary file for unix)
   -d, --daemon                run in daemon mode
   -h, --help                  help for serve
-      --kms-provider string   KMS provider to use (scaleway, ovh, noop) --network string        network type (tcp, unix) (default "unix")
+      --kms-provider string   KMS provider to use (scaleway, ovh, pluginrpc, noop) --network string        network type (tcp, unix) (default "unix")

 Global Flags: